Congressional District # 03

 PEOPLES GAS PITNEY COURT FORMER MGPEPA ID# ILN000510196

-The Pitney Court Station Former Manufactured Gas Plant (MGP) site is located in the City of Chicago at 3052 Pitney Court, at the intersection of Archer Avenue and Pitney Court in Section 29, Township 39 North, Range 14 East, Cook County.
-The approximately 4.8 acre site is bounded to the northwest by Archer Avenue, to the northeast by Pitney Court and 31st Street, to the east by Benson Street, to the south by Chicago Plating, Inc., a chrome plating facility, and to the west by the South Fork of the South Branch of the Chicago River.
+The Pitney Court Station (Pitney Court) Former Manufactured Gas Plant (MGP) site is located at 3052 Pitney Court, at the intersection of Archer Avenue and Pitney Court, in Chicago, Cook County, Illinois.
+The 4.8 acre site is bounded to the northwest by Archer Avenue, to the northeast by Pitney Court and 31st Street, to the east by Benson Street, to the south by Chicago Plating, Inc., a chrome plating facility, and to the west by the South Fork of the South Branch of the Chicago River.
 The Peoples Gas Light and Coke Company (Peoples Gas) owns the site, which is currently vacant and planned for redevelopment for residential use.
-The land use in the surrounding area is mixed residential, industrial, and commercial.
+Land use in the surrounding area is mixed residential, industrial, and commercial.

-The site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.
+The Pitney Court site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Threats and Contaminants

 Groundwater beneath the site flows westerly toward the South Fork of the South Branch of the Chicago River.
 An interlocking sheet pile wall is located along the western side of the site, adjacent to the South Fork.
-Volatile organic compounds (VOCs), semi volatile organic compounds (SVOCs) including polyaromatic hydrocarbons (PAHs), metals, and cyanide have been detected in groundwater (sampling occurred during investigations conducted from 1995 to 2002).
+Volatile organic compounds (VOCs), semi volatile organic compounds (SVOCs) including polyaromatic hydrocarbons (PAHs), metals, and cyanide have been detected in groundwater samples taken during investigations conducted from 1995 to 2002.

 Soil impacts (coal tar, sheen, and/or staining) were also observed during the previous investigations (in soil borings and test pits).
 Metals (arsenic and lead), benzene, ethylbenzene, toluene, and a number of PAHs were detected at concentrations exceeding Illinois Tier 1 screening levels in soil samples collected at the site.

-In 2005, U.S. EPA was approached by Wisconsin Public Service Corp.
-(WPSC) with a request to investigate and clean up seven former MGP sites it owned throughout the state of Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
-The SAS Program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative potentially responsible party (PRP), without formally listing the site on the NPL.
-When WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Peoples Energy in 2007, to address thirteen former MGP sites in the state of Illinois (two in Waukegan and eleven in Chicago), including the Pitney Court Station site, under the same SAS program.
+In 2005, EPA was approached by Wisconsin Public Service Corp.
+(WPSC) with a request to investigate and clean up seven former MGP sites it owned in Wisconsin under EPA’s Superfund Alternative site (SA) program.
+The SA program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+When WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Peoples Energy in 2007 to address thirteen former MGP sites in Illinois (two in Waukegan and eleven in Chicago), including the Pitney Court Station site, under the same SA program.

 Investigations and Remediation Previously Performed